 “If that’s the case, then maybe monetary policy is a bit more contractionary than indicated by the fed funds rate,” which is still historically low, Kuttner says.

-What should consumers’ next steps be?
+What next steps should consumers take?

 This uncertainty underscores the importance of building an emergency savings fund, Hamrick says.
 Investors, meanwhile, should brace for market choppiness as the Fed figures out this process.